Chicken Soup Cures Everything!

 KIDS PLAY

-Assign tasks for children to participate in; from washing vegetables to collecting the scraps and helping with setting table and clean up.
+Assign tasks for children to participate in; from washing vegetables to collecting the scraps and helping with setting the table and cleaning up.

 SOBER SENSE--LINKS TO LEARN